AureMindOrg/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: ✨ Feature Request
+name: Feature Request
-about: Suggest an idea or enhancement for AureMind
+about: Suggest an idea or enhancement
-title: "[FEATURE] "
+title: "[FEATURE]: "
 labels: enhancement
-assignees: ""
+assignees: ''
 ---

-## 🚀 Feature Summary
+## 🚀 Feature description
-A clear and concise description of the feature.
+A clear and concise description of the feature you are proposing.

-## 🤔 Problem Statement
+## 🤔 Problem statement
-What problem does this feature solve?
+Is your feature request related to a problem?
+Please describe.

-## 💡 Proposed Solution
+## 💡 Proposed solution
 Describe the solution you’d like to see implemented.

-## 🔄 Alternatives Considered
+## 🔄 Alternatives considered
 Describe any alternative solutions or features you’ve considered.

-## 📝 Additional Context
+## 📎 Additional context
-Add any other context, diagrams, or screenshots here.
+Add any other context or screenshots about the feature request here.